Frequently Asked Questions

 Balzer Law Firm, P.C. is located at 1302 Cleveland Avenue, Loveland, Colorado.
 Please see our contact page for specific address and phone numbers.
 If you need directions, see our map on our location page.

 Yes.
-Cody Balzer is licensed to practice law in Wyoming, Colorado and North Dakota and it makes no difference where you live for matters involving those states.
+Cody Balzer is licensed to practice law in Wyoming, Colorado and North Dakota.
+Mr. Balzer has worked with clients locally from all parts of Colorado and also clients from Casper, Cheyenne, Sheridan, Gillette, Green River and Rock Springs, Wyoming and Fargo, Bismarck, Dickinson, Williston and Waterford City, North Dakota.
+However, it makes no difference where you live, as long as your legal issue is in Wyoming, Colorado or North Dakota.
 If it is determined that your case or issue is in some other state, then we can either refer you to an attorney in that jurisdiction or we can often stay involved by working with a local lawyer through the procedures available in your state.
 Whether that will be necessary, however, will depend upon the issues, facts and law.
 Sometimes it takes some analysis before that can be determined.